Learning Innovation Lab

 Lesson Plan

 Click the button to start planning your own reading circles!
-Of course, adjustments will always need to be made to meet the needs and temperament of your students, but I've include some helpful tips and observations that guided me along the way.
-This helped us integrate our independent reading within the ongoing curriculum, as well as promote a habitual space where students lead the conversation!
+This includes links for all of the materials above.
+Of course, every class is unique and adjustments will always need to be made to meet the needs of your students.
+I've include some helpful tips and observations, however, that guided me along the way.
+This helped us better integrate our reading routines within the ongoing curriculum, as well as promote a habitual space for students to lead the conversation!

 Sample Lesson